Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

 \subsection{Evaluation metrics}

 We use two types of metrics from different viewpoints for the quantitative evaluation.

-First, we use deletion and insertion metrics~\cite{rise}, which evaluates how faithfully the saliency map represents the inferences of the model.
+First, we use deletion and insertion metrics~\cite{rise}, which evaluate how faithfully the saliency map represents the inferences of the model.
 Deletion evaluates performance based on how quickly the model prediction probability reduces when pixels are deleted in the order of importance in the saliency map.
 Conversely, insertion evaluates performance based on how quickly the model prediction probability increases when pixels are inserted in order of importance.
-Specifically, the both metrics use the area under the curve (AUC) where the horizontal axis is the percentage of pixels deleted or inserted, and the vertical axis is the output probability.
-In this experiment, pixel deletion and insertion are performed in the same 28 iterations as in ~\cite{swag-v}.
+Specifically, both metrics use the area under the curve (AUC) where the horizontal axis is the percentage of pixels deleted or inserted, and the vertical axis is the output probability.
+We also provide the over-all score following~\cite{groupcam}, which can be calculated by \textit{AUC(insertion)−AUC(deletion)}, and evaluates both metrics comprehensively.
+In this experiment, pixel deletion and insertion are performed in the same 28 iterations as in~\cite{swag-v}.

-Second, we also use the spatial pointing game (S-PT) metric~\cite{step, for_rnn} that evaluates how well the explanation matches the human interpretation.
-For this evaluation, we use UCF101-24~\cite{ucf101}, a part of UCF101 annotated with bounding boxes indicating the area in which humans act.
-In this experiment, following ~\cite{step}, one hit is recorded when a 7-pixel radius circle centered at the maximum value of the saliency map intersects the bounding box in each frame.
+Second, we also use the spatial pointing game (S-PT) metric~\cite{step, excitation} that evaluates how well the explanation matches the human interpretation.
+For this evaluation, we use UCF101-24~\cite{ucf101}, which is a part of UCF101 annotated with bounding boxes indicating the area in which humans act.
+We perform this evaluation with the R3D model and the R(2+1)D model.
+In this experiment, following~\cite{step}, one hit is recorded when a 7-pixel radius circle centered at the maximum value of the saliency map intersects the bounding box in each frame.
 The hit rate in the entire dataset is defined as the evaluation score of S-PT.
-Assuming that the model learns the humans acting as a feature, a good explanation will have a high score value
+A good explanation will have a high score value assuming that the model learns the humans acting as a feature.